-- 1 The Place leveraging the vicinity of the Royal Australian Air Force (RAAF) and civil aviation operators attract local employment; - 2 Environment and Sustainability- regionally coordinated approach to flooding, water cycle management and contamination while preserving and enhancing the natural environment; - 3 Infrastructure and Connectivity providing infrastructure to resolve development constraints to reduce investment barriers to entry and enable effective connections to nearby Hunter Region infrastructure; - 4 Connection to Country To preserve, respect and integrate Aboriginal cultural heritage, particularly the Worimi people; - 5 Social and Community Infrastructure Enabling high skill employment, innovation, education and skill training opportunities and commercial investment; and - 6 Economy and Industry facilitate development of additional employment land for Defence and aerospace industries.
+- 1 The Place leveraging the vicinity of the Royal Australian Air Force (RAAF) and civil aviation operators attract local employment - 2 Environment and Sustainability- regionally coordinated approach to flooding, water cycle management and contamination while preserving and enhancing the natural environment - 3 Infrastructure and Connectivity providing infrastructure to resolve development constraints to reduce investment barriers to entry and enable effective connections to nearby Hunter Region infrastructure - 4 Connection to Country To preserve, respect and integrate Aboriginal cultural heritage, particularly the Worimi people - 5 Social and Community Infrastructure Enabling high skill employment, innovation, education and skill training opportunities and commercial investment - 6 Economy and Industry facilitate development of additional employment land for Defence and aerospace industries.

-It aims to build on the NSW Government's existing investment into the Astra Aerolab and create highlyskilled, long-term job opportunities that will attract investors, and strengthen the region's economy.
+It aims to build on the NSW Government's existing investment into the Astra Aerolab and create highly-skilled, long-term job opportunities that will attract investors, and strengthen the region's economy.
 The Special Activation Precinct planning process will deliver coordinated and precinct-wide approach to addressing historical land constraints including flooding and drainage, which have acted as a barrier to development in the past.

-The new State Environmental Planning Policy - Activation Precincts SEPP and the masterplan will replace existing planning instruments.
+The new State Environmental Planning Policy (Precincts-Regional) 2021 (Precincts-Regional SEPP 2021) and the Masterplan will replace existing planning instruments.
 It will provide for environmental protection and performance, land uses and planning pathways.

 The goal is to undertake upfront assessment at a strategic level so industry and the community have certainty and clarity about what types of land uses and development can occur where.
-The draft masterplan is expected to go on public exhibition for comment and feedback in the second half of 2022.
+Following the exhibition of the draft Masterplan in early 2022, the structure plan has further refined and reduced as identified within Section 1.2.